hubertkulak/httpw12n/README.md

 #### Connect to the webstie

 Enter the IP address into your web browser.
 Make sure to be connected to the same wi-fi as the ESP!
+(If for some reason ESP does not connect, reflash the board)